sergeyklay/blog.serghei.pl/themes/cactus/README.md

 This snippet registers `John Doe` as the default author for any post that doesn’t explicitly specify an author.
 Now, when your content files omit the author parameter, Cactus 2 will automatically use this global setting.

-Also, Hugo will use the `name` and `email` parameters from the site configuration to set the author metadata in the RSS feed.
-If they are not set, Hugo will not include the author metadata in the feed.

 #### Overriding the Author per Page